ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 : An AK used specifically for signing attestation tokens relating to the state of the platform.

+Hardware Security Module (HSM):
+: a physical computing device that safeguards and manages secrets (most importantly cryptographic keys), and performs encryption, decryption, signing, MACing and other cryptographic operations with the managed cryptographic keys.
+HSMs can sometimes host user applications within a secure enclave environment within the HSM that are often used to extend the cryptographic functionality of the HSM.
+This specification takes a broad definition of what counts as an HSM to include smartcards, USB tokens, and similar devices which this specification refers to as "personal cryptographic tokens", as well as TPMs, in addition to the usual PCI card, rack-mount, and blade server form-factor of HSM which this specification refers to as "enterprise-grade" or "cloud-service grade" HSMs.

 Key Attestation:
 : Evidence containing properties of the environment(s) in which the private keys are generated and stored.
 For example, a Relying Party may want to know whether